 Adequate medical care is readily available.
 Travelers to Slovenia may obtain a list of English-speaking physicians on the U.S. Embassy’s website.
 Antibiotics, as well as other U.S.-equivalent prescription medications are available at local pharmacies.
-In Slovenia all medications, including drugs considered over-the-counter and first aid supplies, are dispensed through pharmacies (called “lekarna”).
+In Slovenia, all medications, including drugs considered over-the-counter and first aid supplies, are dispensed through pharmacies (called “lekarna”).
+Additionally, more medications require a prescription than in the United States, so travelers may find that medications they are used to buying over-the-counter need a prescription.
 Please see the Embassy’s website for a list of pharmacies open 24 hours.

 Travel & Transportation

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Slovenia, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Slovenia is provided for general reference only, and may not be totally accurate in a particular location or circumstance.